Skip to main content

 I served as an infantryman and deployed to Iraq during the OIF invasion in 2003-2004.
 My world got rocked.
 In the 20 years since then I’ve experimented with every post-traumatic stress treatment I could get my hands on.

-I’ll be sharing the resources that helped me wake up to a life worth showing up for again.
+I’ll share the resources that helped me and other Veterans reclaim lives worth showing up for.

 While I often use examples from my deployment, what I share will be helpful for many different kinds of military-related trauma.

-We're gonna cover ways to put our intense military experiences into words because:
+We're gonna cover ways to put our intense experiences into words.

-Many Veterans are denied proper treatment or benefits by the VA simply because they haven't found right words to express what their bodies are still holding onto.
-If that's you, we'll explore ways to find your voice in Chapter 9: Writing Successful VA Claims
+Many Veterans are denied proper treatment or benefits by the VA because they haven't yet found words for what their bodies still carry.
+We'll cover this in Chapter 11: Writing Successful VA Claims

 We’ll also go over ways to deal with PTS(D) symptoms, such as:

-Unprocessed shock experiences: It's time our most difficult stories are heard by the people who matter to us.
+Intrusive thoughts from unprocessed experiences: It's time our toughest stories are heard and felt.
 Fully and vulnerably.
 We’ve carried too much in silence in order to keep protecting the ones we love.

-Chronic agitation: Our restless nervous system can relearn it's safe to breath deeply and slowly again, right now, in this moment.
+Chronic agitation, and pain: Our restless nervous system can relearn it's safe to breathe deeply and slowly, right here, in this moment.

 Buried Rage/Grief/Shame: Every emotion we've swallowed down deserves to be listened to with respect.

-• Isolation: True Belonging can be restored, by once again knowing our inseparable connection to the Veteran community, and our inalienable home in the natural world.
+• Isolation: True Belonging is restored through healthy connection to the Veteran community, and reclaiming our natural place in the world.

-And the transformation that started in boot camp needs to be completed.
+The transformation that started in boot camp can finally be completed.

-The mature warrior's journey, which roots us in something deeper than culture and re-integrates us into the fractured families and communities that need us in order to become Whole again.
+A mature warrior's journey that roots us in something deeper than culture and re-integrates us into the fractured families and communities that need us to become whole again.

 As they always have.